orbitalsqwib/tp/docs/DeveloperGuide.md

   Use case ends.

 * *a.
-At anytime, user cancels the action.
+At anytime, User cancels the action.

   Use case ends.